cale-inspired/isprtn/content/music.md

 ### what i offer

-* concerts (up to 45 minutes)
+* concerts (usually 1 hour)
 * guided sound meditations (30 - 60 minutes)
-* accompanying *your* yoga class
+* accompanying *your* yoga class or (breatkwork) workshop
 * public performances and visiting you at home

-#### The music is a gift I receive, which I am sharing with you.
-All concerts and sound healing meditations are offered on a donation basis.
-Any kind of exchange is possible.
+### sound healing project

+During the past years, I have hosted dozens of sound healing journeys that blend concert music with sound bath elements into a ceremonial setting.
+For these sessions, I work together with several other talented musicians and healers from around the world - as here with my crew from Mexico 'Aethernas':

+{{% youtube Tnk2RfF4_8o %}}

 #### Let's [get in touch]({{< relref "contact.md" >}}) for details.